pcfox-buf/TrustedAP/TrustedAP-onchain-local/README.md

 ///////////////////////////////////////////////////////////////////////////////

-Public deployment apps are available for testing!
+	Public deployment apps are available for testing under ../Public

-Please consult ./TrustedAP-Infura-full/README.md for specific roles and
-	instructions!

 You are encouraged to contact the author with any questions or requests.
 	Thank you for using TrustedAP!